duplicati/duplicati.github.io/donate/index.md

 <h2 id="bountysource"><img src="{{ site.url }}/images/bountysource.png" alt="BountySource logo" title="BountySource"> BountySource</h2>

 If you want to back a specific feature, first make sure that it is [registered as an issue on Github](https://github.com/duplicati/duplicati/issues), then pledge money for the issue on [Bounty Source](https://www.bountysource.com/teams/duplicati/issues).
 The person who submits the code that closes an issue can claim the money.
 The person claiming the bounty does not have to be a Duplicati team member.
-Backing an issue directly can give incentive for people to contribute to Duplicati, for the benefit of everyone.
+Backing an issue directly is an incentive for people to contribute to Duplicati, for the benefit of everyone.